tpaananen/Docker-CLI-For-Windows/README.md

-# Docker Desktop for Windows powered by WSL
+# Docker Commands for Windows powered by WSL

 Note: this has not been tested in many situations and there are scenarios where this solution will not work, but for simple docker setups in Windows, it's doing fine.